holoz0r/IsleOfSteem/README.md

 Enter interacts with opbjects within the world.
 Escape brings up the menu.

-This game remains in pre-pre-pre-pre-Alpha state, and is in ongoing development.
+Development of this game is now abandoned by @holoz0r

 If you want to make suggestions, contact me on